 Keep it brief.
 Focus on one major point.
 If you attempt to tackle too many issues in one letter, your main point may be diluted or confusing.

 Back it up.
 If possible, provide a couple of brief, logical arguments as to why the decision maker should support your position.
 If your local newspaper has editorialized in support of your issue, or community members have written letters to the editor supporting your position, clip the articles and include them.
-If the OEC has created a fact sheet about the issue, include it.
+If the OEC, or another trustworthy source, has shared information on the issue, include it.

 Make it local.
 Legislators are most interested in the impacts that bills will have in their districts.
 The more you demonstrate that the issue will have a local impact, the more compelling your letter will be.